Nkwon08/goingout/FIRESTORE_INDEXES_GUIDE.md

 ## Do You Need Indexes?

-**Yes, you need ONE composite index** for storing and querying posts efficiently.
+**Yes, you need TWO indexes** for storing and querying posts and events efficiently.

 ## Index Required for Posts Collection